lukibahr/deconz-ctl/README.md

 export DECONZ_DEVICE=#optional, can be supplied with -d option because this option might be more dynamic
 ```

+## Linting

+In this project, I'm using revive for linting.
+Try it out!

+`revive -config revive.toml -formatter stylish ./...`

 ## Currently implemented functions

 - switch on and off a light by device id